david-beauchesne/FoodWeb-MultiStressors/fwms.md

 predator in the food chain motif, whose trophic sensitivity and amplification scores are highly variable (Figure \ref{vulnerability}).

-Species position also greatly influences trophic sensitivity to and amplification of disturbances.
+Species position greatly influences trophic sensitivity to and amplification of disturbances.
 In general, top predators are weak entry points for all interaction types (Figure \ref{position}).
 In contrast, non-additive effects on top predators depends on interaction type.
-Pathways of effect on top predators in omnivory and food chain interactions largely result in synergistic or antagonistic effects, and predators are, on average, biotic amplifiers (Figure ref\{position).
+Pathways of effect on top predators in omnivory and food chain interactions largely result in synergistic or antagonistic effects, and predators are, on average, biotic amplifiers (Figure ref\{position}).
-Predators in competitive interactions, meanwhile, are less affected by non-additive effects and are fringe biotic buffers (Figure ref\{position).
+Predators in competitive interactions, meanwhile, are less affected by non-additive effects and are fringe biotic buffers (Figure ref\{position}).

 Resources are largely weak entry points for all motifs, yet the effect are typically negative in food chain and omnivory interactions, and positive in